humanmade/altis-cloud/docs/WAF/advanced-traffic.md

   don't harm SEO.
 Remember verified bots are generally left alone regardless.
 - **Prefer Challenge over Block for page traffic.** A background Challenge stops bots without inconveniencing real visitors; reserve Block for traffic you're confident is unwanted.
-- **Escalate targeted rules by confidence.** Challenge or CAPTCHA the Low/Medium levels and Block only High/Maximum, to minimise false positives.
 - **Review regularly.** Bot behaviour changes; revisit the Traffic page periodically and adjust your actions.